andres-stack/Iterative-Style-Transfer/README.md

 6.now, either move all the photos out of the folder and into the general google colab file section, or drag your photos from finder/file explorer into the general google colab file section

-now, you are ready to run the first block of code and visualize computer generated abstract art New files will appear in the google colab file section labeled "TransferX.jpg" where X denotes the iteration count By clicking on these files you can see the pictures created on each iteration
+7.now, you are ready to run the first block of code and visualize computer generated abstract art

+8.new files will appear in the google colab file section labeled "TransferX.jpg" where X denotes the iteration count

+9.By clicking on these files you can see the pictures created on each iteration